sleepdiary/core/src/Standard/README.md

 (Estimated) day number associated with the record.
 This may be useful for creating graphs, but should not be relied on for statistics.

 Most formats do not store day-related values explicitly, so this value is usually inferred from the data.
 In some cases, these inferences may be incorrect - for example, the day number is increased by a maximum of 2 at a time, no matter how large the gap between two records.
-In other cases, they may not be meaningful at all - for example, people with polyphasic sleep might not have a meaningful concept of days at all.
-Days typically begin at the start of an "asleep" event, because sleep is the only record type guaranteed to be in a sleep diary.
+In other cases, they may not be meaningful at all - for example, people with polyphasic sleep might not have a meaningful concept of days.
+Days typically begin at the start of an "asleep" event, because sleep is the only record type guaranteed to exist in all sleep diary formats.

 ### `start_of_new_day`